flatiron/flatiron/README.md

 * [Resourceful](https://github.com/flatiron/resourceful)
 * [And More](https://github.com/flatiron)!

-# What more?
+# Want more?
 Check back tomorrow.

 ### This is only the beginning.